ABOUT

 HOW IT ALL BEGAN

-Starting out as a vision between like-minded and progressive cattlemen, the Great Northern Brahman Sale (GNBS) has now become a reality for six Queensland-based brahman breeders.
+Starting out as a vision between like-minded and progressive cattlemen, the Great Northern Brahman Sale (GNBS) has now become a reality for a range of Queensland-based brahman breeders.

-In 2017, six brahman breeders came together and collectively purchased NCC Dienka for $45,000, reaching the record red brahman female sale price at that time.
-The purchase of Dienka was the catalyst for the Great Northern Brahman Sale, with these six breeders now forming the collective pool of vendors each year.
+In 2017, five brahman breeders came together and collectively purchased NCC Dienka for $45,000, reaching the record red brahman female sale price at that time.
+The purchase of Dienka was the catalyst for the Great Northern Brahman Sale, with each vendor having a common genetic thread throughout their herd.

-The six vendors who are part of the sale include Cambil Brahmans, Ooline Brahmans, Kent Beef, Badilla Brahmans, Palm Creek Brahmans and Burdekin Brahmans.
+For the upcoming 2024 sale, new vendors have come onboard with a total of seven vendors now forming the collective vendor group of the Great Northern Brahman Sale.
+This years’ sale will see a line-up of red and grey brahman bulls and heifers, and breed-leading brahman genetics being offered by Vella Brahmans, Cambil Brahmans, Ooline Brahmans, Burdekin Brahmans, Palm Creek Brahmans, Badilla Brahmans, and Kent Beef.
 Situated across Central and North Queensland, each operation is family-owned and run, with all breeders sharing a joint passion in breeding leading brahman genetics to improve the overall brahman breed.

 SALE VENDORS